12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Finger puppet

 I chose Baby Dino for the finger puppet.
 Babies love finger puppets.
 Put your finger inside and move it around while you read.
-You will have your baby’s full engagement even at a young age.
+You will have your baby’s full engagement even at a young age with this fun board book.
 The story is simple, asking who does one thing or another.
 The answer is always “It’s Baby Dino!”

 Fostering a Love for Reading

-If you haven’t tried interactive board books with your baby, try these.
+If you haven’t tried interactive books with your baby, try some new books from this list.
 I guarantee you’ll love those moments when you see the joy on your baby’s face as he/she interacts with the book.

 Want to instill a love of reading in your kids?
 Don’t forget to sign up for my free email course on raising readers.